 Is a credit card or ATM card accepted in Uganda?

 There are a few banks where you can use your credit card or ATM card in Uganda.
 Withdrawing money with the ATM also limits you to a certain amount per day.
 Let your driver know about your need to withdraw while you are still in Kampala because it might be tricky once you get on the safari out of the city.

 You can make payments at some locations like lodges, restaurants and national parks using credit cards but be informed that they can attract additional charges of 5-10% or more on each occasion.

 A few places in Uganda accept MasterCard.
 It is advisable that you carry some cash and bring a Visa debit card.

-If there is anything that is not clear or you have any other questions in regard to Uganda travel, please contact us today through to email@example.com or call our travel experts via +256-700135510/ +256 414-699459.
+If there is anything that is not clear or you have any other questions in regard to safaris in Uganda and how to book them, please contact us today through to email@example.com or call our travel experts via +256-700135510/ +256 414-699459.
 We are always ready to give any required Uganda travel advice.